Worcester, Massachusetts: Transportation

-Worcester is home to the University of Massachusetts Medical School.
-The medical school is in the top quartile of medical schools nationally in research funding from the NIH and is home to highly respected scientists including a Nobel laureate, a Lasker Award recipient and multiple members of the National Academy of Sciences and the Howard Hughes Medical Institute.
-The school is closely affiliated with UMass Memorial Health Care, the clinical partner of the medical school, which has expanded its locations all over Central Massachusetts.
-St. Vincent Hospital at Worcester Medical Center in the downtown area rounds out Worcester's primary care facilities.
-Reliant Medical Group, formerly Fallon Clinic, is the largest private multi-specialty group in central Massachusetts with over 30 different specialties.
-It is affiliated with St. Vincent's Hospital in downtown Worcester.
-Reliant Medical Group was the creator of Fallon Community Health Plan, a now independent HMO based in Worcester, and one of the largest health maintenance organizations (HMOs) in the state.

 Utilities and public services

 Worcester has a municipally owned water supply.
 Its water filtration plant is located in Holden near two of the reservoirs.
-Sewage disposal services are provided by the Upper Blackstone Water Pollution Abatement District, which services Worcester as well as some surrounding communities.
+Sewage disposal services are provided by the Upper Blackstone Water Pollution Abatement District, which services the city as well as several surrounding communities.

 National Grid USA is the exclusive distributor of electric power to the city, though due to deregulation, customers now have a choice of electric generation companies.
 Natural gas is distributed by NSTAR Gas; only commercial and industrial customers may choose an alternate natural gas supplier.
-Verizon, successor to New England Telephone, NYNEX, and Bell Atlantic, is the primary wired telephone service provider for the area.
+Verizon is the primary wired telephone service provider for the area.
 Phone service is also available from various national wireless companies.
 Cable television is available from Charter Communications, with broadband Internet access also provided, while a variety of DSL providers and resellers are able to provide broadband Internet over Verizon-owned phone lines.